Vaddo/languanizr.js/README.md

 ---

 **The editor is only on http://www.languanizrjs.com available at the moment.
-But a standalone version are comming soon...
-Check out the roadmap and issues for more details**
+But a standalone version is planned ...
+Check out the roadmap more details**

 ---

 ## Roadmap
-- Standalone version
-- Better documentation
-- Load a existing language package
-- More examples
-- More code comments
-- Better browser support
+ Check out the issue list https://github.com/Vaddo/languanizr.js/issues or the milestones https://github.com/Vaddo/languanizr.js/issues/milestones for more informations.

 ---